 Please see the NCC requirements page.

-Counselors who complete the national certification process through NBCC are called National Certified Counselors.
-The designation is “NCC."
+Counselors who complete the board certification process through NBCC are called National Certified Counselors.
+The designation is “NCC".
 National Certified Counselors may use the NCC certification mark on business cards and all professional materials.
 NCCs also receive a certificate suitable for framing.
 Learn more about the appropriate usage of your certification mark.

 No, counselors who hold the NCC and want to practice counseling in their state must still comply with all state laws regulating the practice of counseling.
 This usually means that they must obtain a state license in order to practice counseling.

-No, although some states have an abbreviated licensure process for counselors who hold national certification with NBCC, you still have to apply.
+No, although some states have an abbreviated licensure process for counselors who are board certified with NBCC, you still have to apply.
 If your state utilizes the same examination that you took to get your NCC, you may not have to pass another examination in order to be licensed.
 To find out if your state offers an abbreviated application process for NCCs, contact your state counselor licensure board.

 The scoring process is completed approximately eight weeks after the exam testing window ends.
 You will be notified via email when your official scores are available in your ProCounselor account.

 You are allowed to test a total of three times in a two-year period before your application closes.
 If you did not pass, you will receive email instructions on how to register for the next examination.
 If this was your third failed attempt, your application will close.
 To reapply, you will need to contact our office directly at firstname.lastname@example.org.